AliMotamedi7/Movies-Flutter/README.md

-# movies_app
+# Movies With Flutter

-A new Flutter project.
+A simple application using rest api and list of data.

 ## Getting Started